Swift-Teacher/MemeMaster/README.md

 ### Explore
 Students will now create a prototype of a meme making app.

+1. Open the student's existing MemeMaker app.
-1. Open Keynote.
+2. Open Keynote.
-2. We are going to prototype a meme making app.
+3. We are going to prototype the MemeMaker update.
-3. Set the slide background color to be the same color you would have for a meme making app that you would build.
+4. Set the slide background color that the student currently has in their current MemeMaker app.
-4. Search shapes for phone.
+5. Search shapes for phone.
 Drag the iPhone onto the screen and resize it so that it is the full height of the slide.
-5. Use elements in the Shape section and text boxes to create your meme app prototype.
+6. Use elements in the Shape section and text boxes to create your meme app prototype.
 Be sure to include your meme from the Activate lesson as the example meme for your prototype.
+7. Rebuild the student's MemeMaker app in Keynote.
+8. Have students add two extra elements for the top and bottom phrases.
+9. Have students add those two extra phrases for each the top and bottom in the Keynote slide comments.

 ### Apply